crownlessking/web-ui/README.md

 However, if the link definition is loaded remotely, it should be sent from the server as JSON.
 Since JSON cannot contain callback functions, we cannot rely on the `link.onClick` property.
 Use the `link.has.handle` instead.
 It is a string that takes a dot-seperated list of properties beginning with a global variable name.

 * See the [`callback`](#callback) section for information on how to create a proper callback function.
-* *TODO: After you have updated the code to make use of the [new material icon sets](https://mui.com/components/material-icons/), come back here and document on how to use these new icons.*
+* *TODO: Test the icon properties thoroughly and document how to use it in its own section.*

 **WARNING:** `link.onClick` will takes precedence over `link.has.route` if you define both.